The long and short chronological history of social media

 Year or period: Circa 500 BC to 1945

-Communication across great distances has been accomplished since antiquity through everything from smoke signals to the written word.
+Since antiquity, communication across great distances has been accomplished through everything from smoke signals to the written word.
 This changed very little until the advent of the telegraph in 1792.

-This technology finally offered a "faster than horse" method of communication over long distances and was revolutionary at the time.
-There were, of course, other methods of communications aside from letter-writing, but their utility was limited to line of sight.
+This revolutionary technology finally offered a "faster than horse" method of communication over long distances.
+There were, of course, other methods of communication aside from letter-writing, but their utility was limited to line of sight.

-1865 saw the development of pneumatic post, which you might still see in banks and supermarkets.
-This allowed for an even greater speed of communication - but over a much shorter distance.
-Then, when the telephone and radio hit the scene in the 1800s everything changed.
+1865 saw the development of the pneumatic post, which you might still see in banks and supermarkets.
+This allowed for an even greater communication speed over a much shorter distance.
+Then, everything changed when the telephone and radio hit the scene in the 1800s.

 With their ability to provide, more or less, instant communication, the world would never go back.
-They both remain very important methods of media to this very day.
+They both remain fundamental methods of media to this very day.

 2. The post-war years and CompuServe